Gaya3Bhat/axi-lite-complaint-dual-mode-arbiter/README.md

-# AXI Arbiter: Design and Verification
+# Design, Verification, and FPGA Implementation of a Configurable Dual-Mode AXI-Lite Arbiter

 A comprehensive RTL design and verification project for a configurable AXI arbiter with multiple arbitration schemes.
 This project demonstrates advanced SystemVerilog design, testbench development, and verification methodologies.